All Episodes

 Vice President Cheney says that the Obama administration owes the Bush administration an apology.

-Cheney yesterday called last week's CIA drone strike against Al Qaeda operative Anwar Olache, a validation of the George W. Bush administration's terrorist fighting strategy.
+Cheney yesterday called last week's CIA drone strike against al-Qaeda operative Anwar Olaki, a validation of the George W. Bush administration's terrorist fighting strategy, said that Obama should apologize for his past criticism of these policies.

-Dick Cheney was on State of the Union on CNN with Candy Crowley, who said, I guess what I'm asking isn't the proof in the pudding, hasn't this administration waged a successful war against terror?
+Dick Cheney was on State of the Union on CNN with Candy Crowley, who said, I guess what I'm asking, isn't the proof in the pudding, hasn't this administration waged a successful war against terror?

-If you got the president of the United States out there saying we overreacted to 9-11 on our watch, that's uh not good.
+If you got the president of the United States out there saying we overreacted to 9-11 on our watch, that's not good.

-You'd like an apology, it sounds like well, I would.
+You'd like an apology, it sounds like.

-Right, it's something else.
+It's something else.

 Something else.

-Here we have the regime with drones or whatever, wiping out an American citizen.
+Here we have the regime with drones or whatever wiping out an American citizen.

 No due process, no charges, no evidence, no nothing.

-Just here's a drone, you're dead, O'Lachy.
+Just here's a drone.

 What?